Asymptotic behaviour of penalized robust estimators in logistic regression when dimension increases

 \begin{remark} Assumption \ref{ass:phi_three_times_derivable_bounded} entails that the function $\phi(y,t)$ defined in \eqref{phiBY} is three times differentiable with respect to $t$ and that the related derivatives are bounded for $y \in \{0,1\}$.
 On the other hand, if $\psi(0)\ne 0$ and assumptions \ref{ass:rho_bounded_derivable} and \ref{ass:rho_derivative_positive} hold for some constant $ c>\log(2)$, then condition \ref{ass:psi_strictly_positive} holds.
 This happens, for example, with the loss function introduced by \cite{CrouxH}. \end{remark}

-For the sake of simplicity and to avoid burden notation, we will write $\bbe_0$ instead of $\bbe_{0,n}$.
+For the sake of simplicity and to avoid burden notation, we will omit the subscript $n$ unless necessary.
+For instance, we will write $\bbe_0$ instead of $\bbe_{0,n}$.

-We assume, without loss of generality, that only the first $k$ covariates are relevant for prediction purposes, i.e., $\bbe_0 = (\bbe_{0,\act}\trasp , \bcero_{p-k}\trasp )\trasp $ where $\bbe_{0,\act} \in \real^k$ has all its coordinates different from zero.
+We assume, without loss of generality, that only the first $k$ covariates are relevant for prediction purposes, i.e., $\bbe_0 = (\bbe_{0,\act}\trasp , \bcero_{p-k}\trasp )\trasp $ where $\bbe_{0,\act} \in \real^k$ corresponds to the active components, that is, it has all its coordinates different from zero.
 It is worth mentioning that the number $k=k_n$ of non-zero components may depend on $n$, eventually growing with the sample size.
 For that reason, in order to obtain results regarding the asymptotic distribution of our estimators, conditions on $m_{0,n}$ defined as

 will be required, Note that $m_{0,n}$ involves only the coefficients in $\bbe_{0,\act}$.
 As mentioned in \cite{Buhlmann}, variable selection properties depend on the fact that the minimum signal $m_{0,n}$ does not tend to zero too fast.